Friday 16 March 2018

 The projects that will tie into the research will be the Ekamai Residence, SslaAreeya - residence and yoga community, Nanda Heritage Hotel, TONY – hostel converted from a curtain sex motel, and Loom House – a hybrid of the textile loom and the traditional Thai house on stilts.

-Presented by Young Jang & Sook Hee Chun, Co-directors, Wise Architecture
+Young Jang & Sook Hee Chun, Co-directors, Wise Architecture

 Wise Architecture focuses on the value of everyday life.
 Though we may think of the everyday as something that we are so used to, so normalized as to often forget about its very existence, it is in fact continually repaired and reinterpreted in the flow of time.
 This two-sidedness of the everyday is interesting for the architect.
 The term has implied ease, comfort, relaxation, insight and affordability.
 Architects have to observe the ordinary and then, with their insight, imbue it with extraordinariness before returning it again to everyday life.